Urban Studies BA

 The skills needed to be able to find, evaluate, summarise and critically evaluate information are all vital to success in an undergraduate degree programme, and are also key transferable skills.
-This module will provide training in a wide range of methods for information handling and communication.
-The teaching is largely in workshops, with students expected to take more responsibility for their own learning as the module progresses.
-Lectures provide basic tuition in skills, whilst workshops and a range of exercises are used to develop these skills.10 credits
+This module provides basic knowledge of a range of methods for information-gathering and forms of communication.
+The teaching is delivered through a mix of lectures, tutorials and seminars, with students expected to take more responsibility for their own learning as the module progresses.
+Lectures provide basic knowledge on method for information gathering and forms of communication, whilst seminars, tutorials and a range of exercises are used to develop these skills10 credits

 - Professional Skills Development (L1)

 * A foundation to articulate the skills-based nature of study in USP.

 * An opportunity to recognise the importance of, and your responsibility for, the development of key professional and employability-related skills.

 * A series of support sessions to help you get the most out of your learning experience and prepare you for professional employment at the end of your studies.

 This module seeks to deliver a range of professional and employability-related skills over the academic year, tailored to each student cohort, to introduce skills development and to tailor support towards the final stages of study.

 Humans are altering the climate, with significant impacts on livelihoods, wellbeing, equality, and the environment across the globe.
 While international organisations and governments are crucial in mitigating and adapting to these threats, individual and small group collective action are also essential in creatively exploring how the necessary changes can be realistically and equitably implemented.10 credits